 The network key figures

-Network for integrity has an international dimension.
+The Network for Integrity has an international dimension.
 It brings together institutions that share common values and missions related to transparency, ethics and integrity of public officials.

 “Accountability is the essence of democracy.
 If people do not know what their government is doing, they cannot be truly self-governing.”